GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 In the next part we'll get started with game design.
 You can find me [ on Twitter ](https://twitter.com/NathanGDquest) if you have questions!

 {{< gumroad-call-to-action >}}

+*Big thanks to [Simon Love](https://twitter.com/ProtoMill) for proofing this guide!
+And senior game developer [Lars Kokemohr](http://www.lkokemohr.de/) for being an awesome mentor.* 😄

 ##  Your Questions